BarrieShieh/sonar-oss-scanner-maven-plugin/README.md

 </plugin>
 ```

 Parameter configLocation is optional.
-You can specify the absolute path for external plugin configrations.
+You can specify the absolute path for the external plugin configurations.

 ```xml
 <plugin>